 1. James Allen

-Why we love James Allen?
+Why do we vouch for James Allen?

 - Superior imaging technology

-- Variety of engagement ring designs
+- A unique collection of engagement ring designs

-- Great customer support
+- Stellar customer support

-- And much more that you can learn in our dedicated article where we reviewed everything about James Allen.
+And much more that you can learn in our dedicated article where we reviewed everything about James Allen.

 2. Blue Nile